Best Disney World Rides for 5 and 6 Year Olds

 Millennium Falcon: Smugglers Run.
 Since the single rider line on this one is usually short, I’d still recommend a parent try this out before taking a 5- or 6-year old on it.
 But if you don’t have the time, just know that it’s about 3-minutes of intense space chase in a cramped cockpit.
 Try not to let your kid stress about whatever “role” they’re given.

-The Eight 40 Inch Height Requirement Rides
+The Nine 40 Inch Height Requirement Rides

 For starters, I’d say that DINOSAUR (Animal Kingdom), Mission: SPACE (Epcot), and Tower of Terror (Hollywood Studios) are too intense for many 5- and 6-year olds.
 These are rides that are too intense for many adults.